pivotal/docs-tap/scc/workload-reference.hbs.md

 ## Service Account

-In order to create the templated objects, Cartographer needs a reference to a service account with permissions to manage resources.
+To create the templated objects, Cartographer needs a reference to a service account with permissions to manage resources.
-This service account may be provided in the workload's `.spec.serviceAccountName` field or in the supply chain's `spec.serviceAccountRef` field.
+This service account might be provided in the workload's `.spec.serviceAccountName` field or in the supply chain's `spec.serviceAccountRef` field.
 See [Service Account](https://cartographer.sh/docs/v0.6.0/tutorials/first-supply-chain/#service-account)
 and [Workload and Supply Chain Custom Resources](https://cartographer.sh/docs/v0.6.0/reference/workload/) in the Cartographer documentation.